sigedu-org/website/_pages/home.md

 **January 18, 2021**.
 Due to multiple requests, we have extended the [BEA 2021](/bea/current) paper submission deadline to **January 25th, 11:59 pm UTC-12**.
 {: .notice}

 **November 27, 2020**.
 The [BEA 2021](/bea/current) workshop has been accepted and will be co-located with EACL.
-BEA 2021 will be held entirely online on either Monday, April 19 or Tuesday, April 10, 2021 (TBD).
+BEA 2021 will be held entirely online on Tuesday, April 10, 2021.
 The submission deadline is Monday, January 18, 2021.
 Looking forward to your submissions!
 {: .notice}

 <div class="text-center">